djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 - analyse how being able to improve those relationships and orchestrate relationships between objects may be key to breaking the iron triangle
 - consider what might be required if unviersities are to break the iron triangle
 - suggests that limitations of digital fluency/capability is not limited to academics, but to institutions

+## Introduction

+**The iron triangle with connections to recent practice**

+It has become strategically important for universities to offer better quality learning opportunitites to more people in more ways at a cheaper cost.
+Such attempts must break the Iron Triangle.
+A long acknowledged project management maxim that there exists "iron" constraints between quality, cost, and access.
+Changing one constraint inevitably requires change in the other two.
+Current attempts to break the iron triangle - improving the digital fluency or pedagogical skills of academics; adopting a new LMS or a new curriculum management system; adopting a new pedagogy; developing a new set of course design principles -  tend to focus on the objects involved in learning and teaching.
+An atomist view, rather than a view focused on the relationships between the objects.
+This exploratory case study seeks to answer the question: "What is the role of relationships in breaking the iron triangle?"

+**universities know what, not how, perhaps because atomist over emphasis and other issues, diversity**

+**third space and MLPs, maybe LMS migrations**

+**Research question**

+**overview**

+- Conceptual Framework and research method
+- The LMS migration case
+- Analysis, discussion, conclusions

 ## Supporting literature